last update 21/06/17

 Now I’ll post all the proof, some more realistic and others a bit stretched but still relevant to the cause, that me and my friends Furry and Vitt, found.

-Fake!Ciel calls Lizzy “Elizabeth” and she reminds him of using her nickname- this surely isn’t the first time the two of them meets, but fake!Ciel is not as confident and at ease with Lizzy as real!Ciel was, giving that she was real!Ciel’s fiancée.
+Our!Ciel calls Lizzy “Elizabeth” and she reminds him of using her nickname- this surely isn’t the first time the two of them meets, but our!Ciel is not as confident and at ease with Lizzy as real!Ciel was, giving that she was real!Ciel’s fiancée.
 Therefore why he calls her “Elizabeth”.

 Normally, people don’t put their own names in quotation marks.
 Also, saying the ring is the proof, that he is the head of the household, but also saying he doesn’t care about it and throwing it away don’t fit and don’t make much sense.

-Sebastian seems shocked as fake!Ciel says the name.
+Sebastian seems shocked as our!Ciel says the name.

-And he is shown later, at the end of the chapter, laughing at fake!Ciel’s words.
+And Sebastian is shown later, at the end of the chapter, laughing at our!Ciel’s words.

 The nanny/midwife is holding a baby, but at the same time, Rachel Phantomhive is facing another.
 The first baby is passed to Ann (Madame Red), and she’s holding it while Rachel is still watching the second baby.